element-hq/element-android/docs/_developer_onboarding.md

 ##### Event

-`Events` are item of a Room, where data is embedded.
+`Events` are items of a Room, where data is embedded.

-There are 2 types of Event:
+There are 2 types of Room Event:

-- Room Events: contain useful content for the user (message, image, etc.), but are not necessarily displayed as this in the timeline (reaction, message edition, call signaling).
+- Regular Events: contain useful content for the user (message, image, etc.), but are not necessarily displayed as this in the timeline (reaction, message edition, call signaling).
 - State Events: contain the state of the Room (name, topic, etc.).
 They have a non null value for the key `state_key`.

-Also all the Room Member details are State Events: one State Event per member.
-In this casen the `state_key` is the matrixId (= userId).
+Also all the Room Member details are in State Events: one State Event per member.
+In this case, the `state_key` is the matrixId (= userId).

 Important Fields of an Event:
 - `event_id`: unique across the Matrix universe;